Aman2711shah/WAZEET_APP_GPT/README.md

 ## 🤖 GPT Assistance (What it does)

-### AI Business Expert Chatbot
+### AI Business Expert Chatbot (Floating Widget)

-The flagship AI feature is an interactive consultant that guides users through business setup decisions:
+The flagship AI feature is a floating chatbot accessible from anywhere in the app:

 **How it works:**
-1. User opens "AI Business Expert" from the home screen
+1. User taps the floating orange brain icon (bottom-right corner)
+2. Chat window expands with a welcoming message
-2. AI asks targeted questions:
+3. AI asks targeted questions in a natural conversation:
    - "What type of business are you planning to start?"
    - "How many shareholders will be involved?"
    - "Will you need employment visas?
 If so, how many?"
    - "Will you do business inside UAE or internationally?"
-3. AI analyzes responses and provides 2-3 personalized freezone recommendations
+4. AI analyzes responses and provides 2-3 personalized freezone recommendations
-4. User taps "View Freezones" to jump to the browser with pre-filled filters
+5. User taps "View" button to jump to the browser with pre-filled filters
+6. Chat can be minimized and reopened anytime without losing context

 **Technical details:**
+- UI: Floating action button with expandable chat window
 - API: OpenAI Chat Completions
 - Model: gpt-4o-mini (fast and cost-effective)
 - Conversation state: Managed via Riverpod `StateNotifier`
 - Context: Full conversation history sent to maintain coherent dialogue
+- Animations: Smooth scale transitions with `AnimationController`
-- Code: `lib/services/ai_business_expert_service.dart` + `lib/ui/pages/ai_business_expert_page.dart`
+- Code: `lib/ui/widgets/floating_ai_chatbot.dart` + `lib/services/ai_business_expert_service.dart`

 ### Company Setup Flow AI